TQgit/ud_fsnd_capstone_nutrition_api/README.md

     'Authorization': 'Bearer <JWT>'
 }
 ```
-Registration on the live Heroku deployment will create an account with the 'Contributor' role permissions and redirect to a page where your JWT token can be copied.
+Registration on the live Heroku deployment will create an account with the `Contributor` role permissions and redirect to a page where your JWT token can be copied.
 Please use http://jwt.io to validate the token has the proper permissions attached, if no permissions are assigned, make sure to validate your email address and then relogin to get an updated token with the permissions.
 To test out the API with other roles, you can use the demo tokens found in the setup.sh file.

 #### RBAC